Anemia & Insomnia

 Sleep in pregnancy is important.
 It’s often the last uninterrupted sleep for months or even years.
-In counselling psychology, the cause of most postpartum depression is understood as a insomnia combined with anemia.
+In counselling psychology, the cause of most postpartum depression is understood as a combination of insomnia and anemia together.
 This makes a lot of sense.
-In acupuncture theory we know that anemia can be the root of both insomnia and depression.
+In acupuncture theory we know that anemia can be the root cause of both insomnia and depression.

 The second and third trimester is when iron levels tend to drop.
 This is in part due to an increase in fluid volume but also because the fetus is growing rapidly.
-Low iron stores aren’t seen seen as a problem unless there are symptoms associated.
+Low iron stores aren’t seen always seen as a problem unless there are symptoms associated.
 Insomnia is not necessarily one of those symptoms.
-A midwife at my clinic was intrigued when I explained the connection.
+For anyone seeing me it is.

 Research shows that postpartum depression isn’t limited to the first year of after birth.
 In fact onset is most common later, around the time a child is 4 years old.
 The number of lost nights of sleep is countless by then.
 I often refer to motherhood as a high intensity endurance challenge.
 If this is so then preparing for it makes a lot of sense.

 Patients who are ready to have children come to see me.
 Ideally both parents want to optimize their health prior to conception.
 I resolve any gut issues because we know this can contribute to a heightened stress response.
 We look at nutrient status and rule out any absorption issues.